EMCL-Research-ITSecLab/vpn-benchmarking/README.md

 Start the HTTP exchange with Rosenpass VPN, by running the following commands:
 ```
-user@server:~$ python main.py server rp [-i/--iterations ITERATIONS] [--auto]
+user@server:~$ python main.py server rosenpass http exchange -i/--iterations ITERATIONS [--auto]
 ```
 ```
-user@client:~$ python main.py client rp [-i/--iterations ITERATIONS] [--auto]
+user@client:~$ python main.py client rosenpass http exchange -i/--iterations ITERATIONS [--auto]
 ```
-Without setting the iterations, there will be as many exchanges as key sets in the corresponding folder.
-If you only created a single key beforehand, you can enter a number as `ITERATIONS` and the exchange will be repeated as often as you entered, using the same key.
+Enter a number as `ITERATIONS` and the exchange will be repeated as often as you entered, using the previously generated key set.

 The `--auto` option works as described in the baseline HTTP exchange above.